 At first look, it’s positively conceivable to surmise that the Hungarian-made Gauswheel Spirit is kind of a low-rider unicycle, or that it has an engine.
 Truth be told, however, it’s an inline bike that is completely human-fueled.
 It’s additionally one of a kind different option for a skateboard, bike or roller skates (or maybe a blend of each of the three), that’ll unquestionably get you to take note.

-The Spirit has a solid ABS body with a 20-inch bike style wheel in the back, and a swiveling 6-inch polyurethane roller sharp edge like wheel in front.
-There are grasp tape-secured foot stages to either side of the principle wheel, and a conveying handle above it.
-On some higher models, a pressure driven plate brake can be enacted through a lever in that handle.
+The Spirit has a solid ABS body with a 20-inch bike style wheel in the back, and a swiveling 6-inch polyurethane roller sharp edge like a wheel in front.
+There are grasp tape-secured foot stages to either side of the principal wheel, and a conveying handle above it.
+On some higher models, a pressure-driven plate brake can be enacted through a lever in that handle.